 - Identifying what your Subaru paint code is

-- Discovering the correct touch-up product – whether it is the Subaru touch up paint pen or other spray products
+- Discovering the correct touch-up product – whether it is the Subaru touch up paint pen or spray can or touch up jar and applicator

 - How to apply the paint